adithya-shetty/TSAI/README.md

-# TSAI-Assigment1
+# TSAI-Assigments
-This repository is corresponding to Assignment 1 of TSAI.
+This repository is corresponding to Assignments of TSAI.

+**poject1** - Contains assigment files of session 1.